 Read on to learn how my first mustard bath shocked my senses and majorly, uh, detoxed my system.

-The Benefits of Mustard Powder
+Benefits of a Mustard Bath

 The Mustard Bath is formulated with, unsurprisingly, organic mustard powder, in addition to a range of therapeutic salts and essential oils.
 Rich in selenium, mustard is a powerful ingredient, known for its anti-inflammatory benefits.
-A 2005 study, published in the journal Human and Experimental Toxicology, found that mustard helped combat the development of some cancers in mice—of course, that's when the ingredient is ingested in the body, rather than bathed in.

-How to Prep For a Mustard Bath
+How to Prep for a Mustard Bath

 Because so many people raved about the mustard bath's ability to lull you to sleep like a baby (which is a silly metaphor if you think about it—aren't babies known for not sleeping?), I decided to put the claims to the test during a bout of insomnia fueled by wedding planning concerns that always spring up around 11 p.m.